ConfederacyOfGaia/Gaia/campaign-log.md

 - Farms to the east of the town:
   - The Jacksons, a red farm house
     - Ranchers
-    - 12 kids aged 14 and under
+    - 12 kids aged 14 and under *[or was this the Brightwoods?]*
     - 1 older matron
     - 3 adult males
-      - 1 of them saw the aftermath of the ambush at the Noss farm
+      - 1 of them saw the aftermath of the ambush at the Brightwood farm
-  - The Noss, further east but within sight of the Jackson farm.
+  - The Brightwoods, further east but within sight of the Jackson farm.
     - 3 kids under 5 taken
     - 1 of the Jackson adult males saw the aftermath of the ambush
     - Ambush was on the night of the 12th.